accetto/headless-coding-g3/docker/xfce-postman/README.md

 ### Introduction

-This repository contains resources for building Docker images based on [Ubuntu 20.04 LTS][docker-ubuntu] with [Xfce][xfce] desktop environment, [VNC][tigervnc]/[noVNC][novnc] servers for headless use and the [Postman][postman] desktop application.
+This repository contains resources for building Docker images based on [Debian 11][docker-debian] with [Xfce][xfce] desktop environment, [VNC][tigervnc]/[noVNC][novnc] servers for headless use and the [Postman][postman] desktop application.

-All images can also contain the current [Chromium][chromium] or [Firefox][firefox] web browsers.
+All images can optionally include also the [Chromium][chromium] or [Firefox][firefox] web browsers.

 Adding more tools like, for example, [Newman][newman] usually requires only a single or just a few commands.
 The instructions are in the [provided README file](https://github.com/accetto/headless-coding-g3/tree/master/docker/xfce-postman/src/home).

+This is a sibling project to the project [accetto/debian-vnc-xfce-g3][accetto-github-debian-vnc-xfce-g3].

+There is also the sibling project [accetto/ubuntu-vnc-xfce-g3][accetto-github-ubuntu-vnc-xfce-g3] containing similar images based on [Ubuntu 22.04 LTS and 20.04 LTS][docker-ubuntu].

 ### TL;DR

 #### Installing packages

 I try to keep the images slim.
 Consequently you can encounter missing dependencies while adding more applications yourself.
-You can track the missing libraries on the [Ubuntu Packages Search][ubuntu-packages-search] page and install them subsequently.
+You can track the missing libraries on the [Debian Packages Search][debian-packages-search] page and install them subsequently.

 You can also try to fix it by executing the following (the default `sudo` password is **headless**):